 College athletic programs are a fun and inexpensive way to see popular American sports.

-There are no major league professional sports teams in Nevada, but several professional minor league sports teams can be seen in the Las Vegas and Reno areas:
+A variety of professional sports teams can be found in the Las Vegas and Reno areas:

 - Las Vegas 51s (baseball)